ruslanmv/Speech-to-Text-by-using-React/README.md

    export default App;

-The provided code snippet is part of a React application that allows users to start and stop voice recording.
-When the "Start Recording" button is clicked, the code initiates the recording process by calling the "startRecording" function.

-It requests permission from the user to access the audio device using "navigator.mediaDevices.getUserMedia".
-Inside the function, a MediaRecorder object is created, which captures the audio stream from the microphone.

-The recording starts, and an event listener is added to handle "dataavailable" events.
-These events are triggered whenever there is new audio data available from the microphone.

-When a "dataavailable" event occurs, the code converts the captured audio data into a "base64" encoded string and sends it to the Google Speech-to-Text API using the "axios" library.
-The API request includes audio content, language configuration, and an API key.

- The response from the API is received, and the transcription results are processed.
-If the API returns a transcription, it is displayed on the screen using a "p" element.

-The recording stops when the "Stop Recording" button is clicked.
-In the code, the "setRecording" and "setMediaRecorder" states are used to track the recording state.
-The transcription state is also stored in the "transcription" state variable.
-Overall, this code provides a simple interface for voice recording, sends the audio data to the Google Speech-to-Text API, and displays the resulting transcription on the screen

 8. Make sure to replace `YOUR_API_KEY` with your actual Google Cloud Speech-to-Text API key.

 9. Save the changes to `src/App.js`.